wardegm3/VBA-challenge/README.md

     # The total volume of stock by ticker symbol

 # Additionally, we want a quick analysis of the tickers that resulted in the greatest percent change increase, greatest percent change decrease, and the greatest overall total volume

+# FYI, the output images are located under "issues" on the top ribbon